cloud-gov/product/Onboarding.md

 - InfoSec – information security.
 - PaaS – platform as a service.
 We use Cloud Foundry to run the cloud.gov PaaS.
 - [Pivotal](https://pivotal.io/) – the company that originally started Cloud Foundry.
-- [Pivotal Web Services](https://run.pivotal.io/) – Pivotal's hosted commercial version of Cloud Foundry.
 - UAA - UAA is the User Authentication and Authorization hub for Cloud Foundry.
 It can delegate identity management via common standards such as LDAP/Active Directory, SAML, OAuth/OpenID Connect, and so forth.
 UAA is deployed as part of cloud.gov.
-We use the out of the box install, with some stuff specific to [our own release](https://github.com/cloud-gov/cg-cf-release/tree/master/src).

 Also see [the Cloud Foundry glossary](http://docs.cloudfoundry.org/concepts/glossary.html) for  terms that are specific to the technology powering our platform.